aerospike-community/aerospike-lua-aggregations/README.md

 Keep in mind that the values are limited to the size of Lua's value size, which is 51 bits of significant integer values.

-## What are the meaning of the values sent to the Lua UDF?
+## What is the meaning of the values sent to the UDF?

 There are 3 different input that need to be sent to the Lua UDF.
 Not all are required for every command.
 These values are: